SimonT321/reimagined-waddle/proposal.md

-# X-Team 42 Paired Programming Matcher
+# X-Team 42 Paired Programming Matchmaker

 See https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code for tips on using *Markdown* tags to format __.md__ files